mantidproject/mantid/docs/source/algorithms/ConvertSpectrumAxis-v2.rst

-Converts the representation of the vertical axis (the one up the side of a matrix in MantidPlot) of a Workspace2D from its default of holding the spectrum number to the target unit given - theta, elastic Q and elastic Q^2.
+Converts the representation of the vertical axis (the one up the side of a matrix in MantidPlot) of a Workspace2D from its default of holding the spectrum number to the target unit given - theta, elastic Q, elastic Q^2 or elastic d-spacing.

 The spectra will be reordered in increasing order by the new unit and duplicates will not be aggregated.
 Any spectrum for which a detector is